Labor Day Marketing: 15 Amazing Ideas and Examples (2025)

 For a successful loyalty program outreach email:

-For customers to buy ideas, mention what’s in it for customers and the type of rewards.
+For customers to buy ideas, mention what’s in it for them and the type of rewards.
 A points-based program should reward customers based on referrals, recurring purchases, and subscriptions.
 While a tiered program, rewards customers based on their spending.

-Pro Tip—Free shipping is the number one benefit that customers expect from loyalty programs
+Pro Tip—Free shipping is the number one benefit that customers expect from loyalty programs.

 When you’re offering rewards, especially at attractive rates, elaborate on how you’re able to afford these prices.
 Detail the costs and pricing details.